canha/golang-tools-install-script/README.md

 ## :pencil: Notes

-By default the script will create `.go` and `go` folders on your home directory, add the needed variables and `PATH` expansion.
+By default, the script will create `.go` and `go` folders on your home directory and add the needed variables and `PATH` expansion.

 `$HOME/.go is the directory where Go will be installed to.`